nabuhant/CustomerSegmentation/README.md

 Carry out a customer personality analysis to create well defined customer segments that help retail grocery businesses to understand different buying customer trends and behaviours.

 ## Hypothesis & Expected Results
+Areas of interest include examing the relationship between:
+- family size and purchasing habits
+- education, income and healthier food choices
+-
-Proposed findings and a hypothesis of results (i.e. business problem contextualized with data driven results)
+Proposed findings and a hypothesis of results (i.e. business problem contextualized with data driven results) Analysis Ideas/Data Analysis Notes:
+How the growth of the size of the family increases their buying habits.
+Education and healthier products

 ## Github repo and everyone has merged with the main branch at least once